GeRryCh/cs-assistant/README.md

 cs-assistant create-config -o config.json

 # Solve a coding problem
-cs-assistant solve-issue "Write an algorithm to find the longest common subsequence of two strings"
+cs-assistant solve "Write an algorithm to find the longest common subsequence of two strings"

 # Solve a problem with specific configuration file
-cs-assistant -c config.json solve-issue "Implement a binary search tree"
+cs-assistant -c config.json solve "Implement a binary search tree"
 ```

 If installed from source: